lumentae/lucenox/README.md

 ### Building the Keyboard

-1. Assemble the PCB with components: switches, LEDs, OLED, rotary encoders, and connectors
+1. Assemble the PCB with components: switches, LEDs, OLED
 2. Flash the firmware using the QMK tutorial

 ### Firmware